Voidious/swe-basic-bench/README.md

 After running the benchmark, the coding agent should report the results to the user.
 The report should be clear, concise, and provide a summary of the agent's performance.

+The `report` command, as described above, will generate this table automatically.
 The agent should present the final results in a markdown table format.
 The table should include the following metrics for each task:
 - Task Name
 - Correctness Score
 - Task Completion Score